iancoleman/codechain_exploration/readme.md

 Note at this partially signed stage, `codechain status` shows one line in the unsigned entries, and still says 'tree is dirty'

+## Adding a second signature

+The second signer can now `git pull` the changes to codechain from the first signer.

+Then the second signer calls `codechain review` which will prompt them to 'review patch (no aborts)? y/n'

+Selecting y will show the patch diff.

+If it's a big diff the reviewer will need to press 'q' to exit the review and choose to sign or not sign the patch.

+Once reviewed the prompt is shown 'sign patch? y/n'

+When the patch is signed the signer can call `codechain status`

+But for me it isn't showing a signed release.

+Maybe because there was a git commit *after* the codechain signature?
+And now when I call `codechain review` it's applying the review to a later git commit?
+Are codechain reviews like full-stops, requiring all signatures before further code is added?

 ## Open questions

 Is there a clear and simple correlation between codechain patches and git